Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 An Excel Worksheet will be inserted into the Unbound Object Frame area on the Form.

-If you look at the Menus and Toolbars above, you can see that all of them are changed into Microsoft Excel Menus and Toolbars now.
+If you look at the Menus and Toolbars above, you can see that all of them have been changed into Microsoft Excel Menus and Toolbars now.
 You can see the Formula Bar and the active Cell Address to the left of the Formula Bar.
-You can type some expression in the Formula Bar to save it in the active cell if you want to try now.
+Type some expression in the Formula Bar to save it in the active cell if you want to try now.

-But, we are now in the Design View of the Form.
-First, we must save the Form with an appropriate name and open the Form in Normal View for use.
+But we are now in the Design View of the Form.
+First, we must save the Form with an appropriate name and then open the Form in Normal View for use.

 Unlocking Worksheet for Normal Use

-Before saving the Form we must change a few Property Values of the Unbound Object Frame (the housing frame of the Worksheet Object) that we have drawn initially.
-The Unbound Object Frame will be in a Disabled and Locked state in a normal view of the Form.
-These properties we must modify to work with the Worksheet in the normal view of the Form.
+Before saving the Form, we must change a few Property Values of the Unbound Object Frame (the housing frame of the Worksheet Object) that were drawn initially.
+The Unbound Object Frame will be in a Disabled and Locked state in the normal view of the Form.
+We must modify these properties to work with the Worksheet in the normal view of the Form.

 8. Click outside the Worksheet on the Detail Section of the Form to deactivate the Worksheet.

-The Unbound Object Frame with the Worksheet will be in a selected state (if it is not, then click on it again to select it) showing the sizing controls on all four sides and corners.
-Now the Menus and Toolbars changed back to MS-Access.
+The Unbound Object Frame with the Worksheet will be in a selected state (if it is not, click on it again to select it), showing the sizing controls on all four sides and corners.
+Now the Menus and Toolbars have changed back to MS-Access.

 • Enabled = Yes